virtuozzo/cloudscripting-docs/docs/creating-manifest/events.md

 ### onBeforeScaleOut

 The event is executed before adding new node(s) (i.e. scaling *out*) to the existing node group (viz. layer).
 Scaling in/out can be performed either through <a href="https://docs.jelastic.com/jelastic-dashboard-guide#change-topology" target="_blank">changing topology</a> or <a href="https://docs.jelastic.com/automatic-horizontal-scaling" target="_blank">auto horizontal scaling</a> functionality.
-The *onBeforeScaleOut* event is run only once for each layer.
+The *onBeforeScaleOut* event is run once for each layer upon any node count change.

 **Event Placeholders:**